10 Reasons to Fall in Love with Western Australia

 1. Large and Diverse

-Western Australia is Australia’s largest and most diverse state, from the 2.6 million square km of arid desert to an array of snorkelling and diving sites on coral reefs to the wetlands of the Kimberley.
+Western Australia is Australia’s largest and most diverse state.
+From the 2.6 million square km of arid desert to an array of snorkelling and diving sites on coral reefs to the wetlands of the Kimberley.

-In order to take in the best of what this incredible state has to offer why not customise your own holiday with expert help from Discover the World’s tailor-made specialists.
+In order to take in the best of what this incredible state has to offer why not customise your own holiday with expert help from tailor-made Aussie specialists.
 Visit the places you most want to see, stay in accommodation that suits your needs and enjoy the activities you want to do – the perfect way to get under the skin of this state on your own terms.

 2. World Heritage Sites